 A quantitative basis for rating fire danger and predicting fire behavior is based on mathematical models that require descriptions of fuel properties as inputs.
 The collections of fuel properties have become known as fuel models and can be organized into four groups: grass, shrub, timber, and slash.
 A custom fuel model has been developed for BNL based on down woody fuel (dwf) transects and harvest plots.
-The principal fuels of the forest stands throughout BNL are the leaf litter, portions of the woody understory, and downed woody material.
-The understory is dominated primarily by ericaceous species like blueberry (Vaccinium spp.) and black huckleberry (Gaylussacia baccata), which produce waxes and oils that not only serve to protect the plant from insects and drought, but make these species flammable and burn hot (Joint Fire Science Program 2008).
+The principal fuel of the forest stands throughout BNL are the leaf litter, portions of the woody understory, and downed woody material.
+The understory is dominated primarily by ericaceous species like blueberry (Vaccinium spp.) and black huckleberry (Gaylussacia baccata), which produce waxes and oils that not only serve to protect the plant from insects and drought but make these species flammable and burn hot (Joint Fire Science Program 2008).

-A fuels inventory was conducted in 2016-2017 in stands located in the northeast portion of the Lab, and it was determined that fuel loading was fairly high in most of the area and could result in more intense fire behavior.
-Data from this fuels inventory suggest that though the Crescent Bow Fire in 2012 significantly reduced fuel loading in the burn units impacted by it, it is rapidly rebounding and continual monitoring must be conducted to determine when fire risk increases to the point where management will be required.
-An assessment of fuels in other portions of the Lab needs to be conducted to determine fuel loading and to plan for additional prescribed fire and mechanical treatments.
-Current Prescribed Burn Plans will have more specific fuels information by area, as well as predicted fire behavior.
+A fuels inventory was conducted in 2016-2017 in stands located in the northeast portion of the Lab, and it was determined that fuel loading was high in most of the area and could result in more intense fire behavior.
+Data from this fuels inventory suggest that though the Crescent Bow Fire in 2012 significantly reduced fuel loading in the burn units impacted by it, it has rapidly rebounded.
+Regenerating vegetation, particularly coppiced oak, has created ladder fuels and high live fuel loading.
+Dead standing trees are also a hazard and prescribed fire cannot be implemented in this area until those snags are removed, and the fuel bed height decreased.
+In 2020 a wildfire occurred within the Crescent Bow fire scar and resulted in a firefighter getting seriously injured by a branch falling from a snag.
+An assessment of fuels in other portions of the Lab needs to be conducted to plan for additional prescribed fire and mechanical treatments.

+Current Prescribed Burn Plans have more specific fuels information by area, as well as predicted fire behavior.